 What is for sure, however, is that unless your journey is one off or infrequent, paying for single or return tickets on the day could be wasting you a lot of money.
 There are a wide range of ticket options available which can dramatically reduce the cost of public transport journeys made, so make sure you have checked out your options!
 To help out we have provided some useful pointers below:

 Just Travelling By Bus?

 If your journey by public transport involves only using the bus, then it is best to consider the following:

-- If you only use one bus operator (e.g. First Bus, or Arriva), you are likely to be best to explore the range of operator specific tickets they offer (including weekly, monthly or annual passes).
+- If you only use one bus operator (e.g. First Bus, or Arriva), you are likely to be best to explore the range of operator specific tickets they offer (including weekly, monthly, annual or flexible passes).
 Visit their website for further details;

 - If you regularly use different bus operators or the FlexiBus, a bus only MCard could be the best solution for you.
 MCards can be used on any bus across West Yorkshire, providing maximum flexibility.